-The U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) El Paso Area Office and The David L. Carrasco Job Corps Center El Paso continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
-To that end, OSHA and the David L. Carrasco Job Corps Center hereby renew the Alliance signed June 26th, 2008, with a continued emphasis on informing young workers about safety and health on the job.
-Specifically, both organization(s) are committed to providing David L. Carrasco Job Corps Center members and others with information, guidance, and access to training resources that will help them protect the health and safety of workers and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
-Through the Alliance, the organizations will continue to address exposure to fall hazards, struck by, crushed by and electrical hazards.
-In renewing this Alliance, OSHA and David L. Carrasco Job Corps Center recognize that OSHA’s State Plan and On-site Consultation Project partners are an integral part of the OSHA national effort.
+The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) El Paso Area Office and The David L. Carrasco Job Corps Center El Paso continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
+To that end, OSHA and The David L. Carrasco Job Corps Center hereby renew "in part" the Alliance signed June 26, 2008, and renewed August 26, 2010, with a continued emphasis on informing young workers about safety and health on the job.
+Specifically, OSHA and The David L. Carrasco Job Corps Center El Paso, are committed to providing, Job Corps members and others with information, guidance, and access to training resources that will help them protect the health and safety of workers and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
+Through the Alliance, the organizations will continue to address exposure to construction and general industry safety hazards (such as but not limited to falls, electrocution, struck-by, caught-in or between).
+In renewing this Alliance, OSHA and The David L. Carrasco Job Corps Center, recognize that OSHA's State Plan and On-site Consultation Project partners are an integral part of the OSHA national effort.

 Raising Awareness of OSHA's Rulemaking and Enforcement Initiatives